ChepkemoiPeris/yolo/README.md

 3. **Access the Application:**
     - The frontend will be accessible at: http://localhost:80
     - The backend will be running at: http://localhost:5000
-    - MongoDB will be running at: mongodb://localhost:27017

 4. **Shutting Down the Application:**
     ```bash